MustakimHF/Content-Strategy-Insights/README.md

 - **Natural language processing (NLP)**: using sentiment as a proxy for audience reception
 - **Communication**: producing a stakeholder-ready report with findings and recommendations

-📌 *This mirrors the workflow of data analyst roles in media, entertainment, and marketing — making it ideal for a student portfolio or internship application.*

 ---